mietek/halcyon-website/pages/reference/index.md

 > Command-line option: | `--extra-apps-constraints=...`
 > Magic file:          | `.halcyon/extra-apps-constraints`

-Cabal package labels, to override any constraints declared in `cabal.config` files, which may or may not be included in the source directories of applications specified with [`HALCYON_EXTRA_APPS`](#halcyon_extra_apps).
+Labels specifying version constraints, to override any constraints declared in `cabal.config` files, which can be included in the source directories of apps specified with [`HALCYON_EXTRA_APPS`](#halcyon_extra_apps).

-Each label must specify a Cabal package name and version number, in _`name`_`-`_`version`_ format.
+Each label must include a Cabal package name and version number, in _`name`_`-`_`version`_ format.
 The labels must be separated by whitespace.

-Any specified directory must contain a file named _`name-version`_`.constraints`, each matching the label of one application.
+Any specified directory must contain a file named _`name-version`_`.constraints`, each matching the label of one app.

-Intended to support explicitly declaring the dependencies of any application which does not already do so.
+Intended to support explicitly declaring the dependencies of any app which does not already do so.

 ### `HALCYON_EXTRA_DATA_FILES`